 Rotate the cookie until it is seam-side down, and pinch the top and sides of the cookie with special baking tweezers.
 (The tweezers are also used for fondant; you can buy them at baking supply stores.)
 Continue with the rest of the dough and filling.

-Transfer the finished cookies to a baking tray lined with Gefen Easy Baking Baking Paper and bake at a bit less than 325 degrees Farenheit (160 degrees Celsius) for twenty minutes.
+Transfer the finished cookies to a baking tray lined with Gefen Parchment Paper and bake at a bit less than 325 degrees Farenheit (160 degrees Celsius) for twenty minutes.

 Don’t wait for the cookies to turn brown; they are ready even though they remain light-colored (the bottoms will brown slightly).
 Avoid over-baking the cookie because the filling will harden too much.
 Remove the tray from the oven and cool.
 Sprinkle with confectioners' sugar.